danielrlc/article-view-next-js/README.md

 - Tailwind helps you avoid writing much CSS of your own.
 - Tailwind comes with very few opinions, and can be deeply customised.
 - Tailwind makes it easy for you to avoid premature abstraction, but when needed, you can abstract your styles into components.
 - You can use [PurgeCSS](https://purgecss.com/) to remove all unused styles when you build your app.
+(With this app, the built CSS file is just ~2 kB)

 If you haven't used Tailwind CSS before, or some other utility CSS framework, the following line in my code might make you freak out: